 sunward face one of the hottest solid surfaces in the Solar System.

 Like Earth's moon, Mercury has no atmosphere and the topography consists of

 impact craters, mountains, and scarps.
 Most of these features probably formed

 several billion years ago and have changed little since.
 Mercury may have once

 been volcanic, but there is no evidence of active volcanism today.

 The existence of Mercury has been known since prehistoric times, occasionally

 appearing as a pinkish or coppery star in the twilight sky immediately before or

-Special thanks to James Hastings-Trew for his Sun data.
+Special thanks to James Hastings-Trew for his Mercury surface map.